 This document is for general guidance only and should not be used to determine compliance with 49 CFR, Parts 100-185.

-VI.
+VII.
 Crude by Rail Educational Resources

 The HAZMAT FLIC app provides the on-scene incident commander with pertinent guidance materials for managing emergency responses for high hazard flammable train and liquid petroleum pipeline emergencies.
 It is provided by the National Fire Protection Association.